The Reader - Week 2

 “It’s hell growing old… ” Andy thought, “ …and it’s going to be hell growing old alone.”

 He wasn’t alone for long.
-A slim, well-preserved 40-ish woman pulled up beside him and asked if the seat was taken.
+Across the bar a slim, well-preserved 40-ish woman sat, nursing a drink.
+A redhead.
+Andy liked redheads.
+He caught her eye and they both smiled.
+To his surprise she came over, pulled up a stool beside him and asked if the seat was taken.
 She flashed an unapologetic smile, a smile without fear.
 She began to speak:

 “I’m Jennifer,” she said, holding out her hand.
 Andy clasped it gently, as if it were a bird.
 He hadn’t touched a woman other than Evelyn for years.
 He hadn’t even touched Evelyn for months.
 Working at home—copy-editing e-files and manuscripts wasn’t the most sociable of occupations.